-Presque Isle Housing Authority is a public housing agency in Presque Isle, Maine that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of May 22nd, 2019, Presque Isle Housing Authority has 1 waiting lists that are open now or opening soon.
+Presque Isle Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of August 14th, 2022, Presque Isle Housing Authority has 1 waiting lists that are open now or opening soon.

 Presque Isle Housing Authority offers Public Housing and Section 8 Housing rental assistance in Presque Isle.